 Hork-Bajir having a biological imperative to make war with each other every sixty or so years (later books indicate Hork-Bajir don't even live that long) and the warning that Yeerks have infiltrated the Andalite home world, which never goes anywhere.

 The rules of magic seem to have not been quite worked out in the first book.
 Several spells are performed nonverbally and without wands, both of which are established to be extremely difficult in later books.
-Hagrid, despite being expelled in his third year, is able to nonverbal spells, something which the main characters don't learn until their sixth year.
+Hagrid, despite having been expelled in his third year, is able to perform nonverbal spells, something which the main characters don't learn until their sixth year.
 He also successfully performs magic with a broken wand, something that the second book establishes is nearly impossible.
 Apart from the levitation spell, specific spells, their incantations, and their specific effects are not really brought up in the first book.

 Regarding Hagrid's wand, it's implied that Dumbledore secretly used the Elder Wand to fix and transfigure it into the umbrella.

 The school song, performed at the beginning of the main characters' first year, never appears in any other books.
 J.K.
-Rowling said that the school song is only done whenever Dumbledore is in a good mood and feels like it.
+Rowling said that the school song is only performed whenever Dumbledore is in a good mood and feels like it.
 It's likely that with all the dark things that go on in the ensuing years, he just never feels up to it.
 A deleted scene in the Goblet of Fire film shows the Hogwarts student body singing it to the students from Beauxbatons and Durmstrang.

 Terminology is confused several times in early books.
-In the first book, Neville mentions that his family was worried he'd turn out to be a "muggle", i.e. not have any magic, but from the second book on non-magical individuals born to magic parents are called "squibs".
+In the first book, Neville mentions that his family was worried he'd turn out to be a "Muggle", i.e. not have any magic, but from the second book on non-magical individuals born to magic parents are called "Squibs".